algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 In this article, we follow up on that proposition and design a minimally functional search tree for integer keys, [achieving](#evaluation) up to 18x/8x speedup over `std::set` and up to 7x/2x speedup over [`absl::btree`](https://abseil.io/blog/20190812-btree) for `lower_bound` and `insert` queries, respectively, with yet ample room for improvement.

-The memory overhead of the structure is around 30%, and the [final implementation](https://github.com/sslotin/amh-code/blob/main/b-tree/btree-final.cc) is under 150 lines of C.
+The memory overhead of the structure is around 30%, and the final implementation is [under 150 lines of C++](https://github.com/sslotin/amh-code/blob/main/b-tree/btree-final.cc).

 <!--